 A limerick is a humorous poem consisting of five lines.
 The first, second, and fifth lines must have seven to ten syllables while rhyming and having the same verbal rhythm.
-The third and fourth lines only have to have five to seven syllables, and have to rhyme with each other and have the same rhythm.
+The third and fourth lines should only have five to seven syllables; they too must rhyme with each other and have the same rhythm.

 Two Owls and a Hen,

 Have all built their nests in my beard!"

 Young ladies weren't safe from his humor either:

 There was a Young Lady of Dorking,

 That she very soon went back to Dorking.

 And finally, this Edward Lear limerick example describes an interesting character:

 That ombliferous person of Crete.